bluesky/tutorial-adaptive-RL-sampling/README.md

    in the output.
 When you are done, you can use Ctrl+C to stop the Jupyter server, as usual.

 4. Navigate your Internet browser to the URL displayed by `jupyter-repo2docker`'s output.
+   You will see the "Classic" notebook by default.
+Edit the URL, replacing `/tree` with `/lab`.
+You will now see JupyterLab.
+(This is where users will land by default.
+We only have to do the URL-mugnging business when we are *editing* the tutorial.)
 5. Edit notebooks and save changes normally.
 (Explanation: Because of the `--editable` option we passed to `jupyter-repo2docker`, the container has mounted the working directly and thus changes will persist outside the